-This interface enables external control over when tracing starts and stops.
-It consists of the TSTART and TSTOP signals.
+This interface enables external control when tracing starts and stops.
+It consists of the TSTART and TSTOP signals and the DWTMATCH bus.
 See Trace start and stop on page 2-7 and External trace control interface on page A-8.